hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 For visualization purposes, you may use the `ParaView app <https://www.paraview.org/>`_.
 Similar to the :ref:`MATLAB app <ood_matlab_app>`, ParaView also runs inside a `noVNC`_ desktop as a compute job.
-An additional similarity to the :ref:`MATLAB app <ood_matlab_app>` is the choice for controlling the desktop resolution.

 **Remarks:**

-- Currently, using GPUs in ParaVies is not supported yet, and just the CPU-only modules are offered.
+- Currently, using GPUs in ParaView is not supported yet, and just the CPU-only modules are offered.

 .. _KU Leuven Open OnDemand page: https://ondemand.hpc.kuleuven.be/